DmitrySoshnikov/hdl-js/README.md

 ##### Keyboard

-The _Keyboard_ chip is special, and requires callers to implement the actual keyboard listener, depending on a system where the chip is used.
-Such caller listeners should call `Keyboard.emit('key', key)` even, and the key code is propagated to the output pin:
+The `Keyboard` chip is special, and requires callers to implement the actual keyboard listener, depending on a system where the chip is used.
+Such caller listeners should call `Keyboard.emit('key', key)` event, and the key code is propagated to the output pin:

 Example using from a browser environment: